RELEASE DATE: Fall 2025

-Since my dad’s passing in 2003, I’ve wanted to write a book about amyotrophic lateral sclerosis (ALS) with a focus on the impact it had on my family and the importance of bringing awareness to an obscure terminal disease.
+Since dad’s passing in 2003, I’ve wanted to write about amyotrophic lateral sclerosis (ALS) and the impact it had on my family with the goal of bringing awareness to this obscure terminal disease.
 When the ALS Ice Bucket Challenge happened in 2014, I was flooded with emotion as many painful memories that were buried for over a decade resurfaced.
 Two things became clear:

-1) My subconscious never left the anger/depression stage of grief.
+1) My subconscious never left the anger stage of grief.

 2) Today, ALS has many public champions dedicating time, treasure and talent to retire this disease for good.
 With that, I found helpful ways to heal personally and no longer feel the need to write about what the world already knows.

-There is a different story that needs to be told.
+Today, I feel that there is a different story that needs to be told.
 Instead of focusing on how my dad died, it’s far more important to share with others how he lived.
 During that time, dad went out of his way to provide ‘teaching moments’ about life, a framework of self-governance and how we ought to conduct ourselves in society.
-Most importantly, he focused on the things that matter.
 Dad didn’t let distractions take him away from his passions and he never worried about things outside of his control.

 Today, I find the challenges of working-class and poor folks harder than ever before.
 While dad told me explicitly to ‘keep my head down’, work hard and be honest, it’s more complicated than that now.
-The world is a far more complicated place than my childhood in the 90’s – before the (high speed) internet, smartphones, and social medi
+The world is a far different place than my childhood in the 90’s – before high-speed internet, smartphones, and social medi